CaioCeretta/Cod3r/mentoria/fundamentos/paradigms/comments.md

 immutability, which can lead to fewer bugs, and make it easier to reason about code, specially in concurrent or multi-threaded environments.

-Even though immutability is not a strict requirement in OOP, We can simply "import" this mindset, and start applying itgg to our object-oriented code to improve safety and maintainability
+Even though immutability is not a strict requirement in OOP, We can simply "import" this mindset, and start applying it to our object-oriented code to improve safety and maintainability

 ### What are I/Os (Inputs / Outputs ) in an application